What is a co-op?

 - A faculty member from the student’s program will conduct a site visit during the co-op.

-- After completing the co-op student are required to complete a Student Evaluation and turn in proof of hours for verification purposes (typically a final paystub).
+- After completing the co-op, students are required to complete a Student Evaluation and turn in proof of hours for verification purposes (typically a final paystub).
+To complete this process, students can go to Student Success in Old Main 130 or call 701-671-3000.

 Career Services is located in Old Main, Wahpeton ND.
 For more information, contact the Career Services office at 1-800-342-4325 ext.
 3-3000 or email@example.com.